helbolund/five-lines/NOTES.md

 ## 9.8 Deleting testing code
 Nået hertil

+# Chapter 10 - Never be affraid to add code

+# Chapter 11 - Follow the structure in the code
+## 11.1 Categorizing structure based on scope and origin
+Lidt om Conway's law
+Domain experts define how the software should function, which means the system mirrors the experts behavior...
+Radar SW...
+Inefficiencies in the code, can often find their real world source in the way the experts work...
+Hvad kan vi bruge det til?
+Radars users are external because we can't retrain them...
+## 11.2 Three ways code mirrors behavior
+Behavior can be embedded in three ways in code
+1. Control flow
+2. Structure of data
+3. In the data itself

+LÆS IGEN!
+## 11.3 Adding code to expose structure
+Ved impl af nye features er der stor usikkerhed og vi skal fokusere på korrekthed og udskyde refactoring.
+Ny kode testes ofte også intensivt.
+Som koden modnes, og strukturen bliver mere stabil, bør den refaktoreres

+## 11.4 Observing instead of predicting, and using empirical techniques
+Skak historien
+Do not generalize unless you know it will be used as it otherwise adds unnecesssary code and accidental complexity.

+## 11.5 Gaining safety without understanding the code
+Refactoring moves behavior between control flow, data structures, and data.
+We can't refactor without making mistakes.
+Following are a few steps we can take, however non of them are failsafe, so we eventually have to accept the remaining risk.
+### 11.5.1 Safety through testing
+The risk is that the test may not cover where a mistake happens or not test what we expect them to.
+### 11.5.2 Safety through mastery
+Practice practice.
+Wax on, wax off.
+The risk remains the human refactorer.
+### 11.5.3 Safety through tool assisatance
+Risk is Tool bugs, Very low risk
+### 11.5.4 Safety through formal verification
+Risk is Tool bugs
+### 11.5.5 Safety through fault tolerance
+Feature toogling allows for toogling to another, hopefully error free, method automatically that is...
+## 11.6 Indentifying unexploited structures
+Structures that come from the underlying domain, that is often older than the software, can safely be exploited.
+Processes and teams tend to have shorter lifespand and should not be baked into the code.

+How to look for exploitable structures
+### 11.6.1 Exploiting whitespaces with estraction and encapsualtion
+Look for blank lines
+### 11.6.2 Exploiting dublication with unification
+Use
+- EXTRACT METHOD
+- ENCAPSULATE DATA
+- UNIFY SIMILAR CLASSES
+### 11.6.3 Exploiting common affixes with encapsulation
+Use
+- NEVER HAVE COMMON AFFIXES
+### 11.6.4 Exploiting the runtime type with dynamic dispatch
+If classes are in our control make a new interface, change the variable to this type and make both classes implement the interface.
+Aka. use polymorphy.

+If classes are **not** in our control, push the type inspection code to the edge of our code to ensure that the core of our code base is pristine.
+See NEVER USE IF WITH ELSE.

 # A word on code dublication
  Code dublication is bad because it encourages divergence.